sRassmann/YODA/README.md

 # YODA (You Only Denoise once - or Average)

-"Hello there!", welcome to the implementation of YODA (You Only Denoise once - or Average) as described in the paper ["Regression is all you need for medical image translation"]().
+"Hello there!".
+Welcome to the implementation of YODA (You Only Denoise once - or Average) as described in the paper ["Regression is all you need for medical image translation"](https://arxiv.org/pdf/2505.02048) (see [here for a visual abstract](https://arxiv.org/src/2505.02048v1/anc/Media_file_YODA_Regression_is_all_you_need.mp4))

-Abstract:

-TBA

-So our key findings are:
+Our key findings are:
  1. Using 2.5D diffusion, we can achieve [highly accurate 3D image synthesis](#diffusion-sampling-noise-imitation)
 avoiding artifacts from [2D slice-wise synthesis](#comparison-to-other-methods).
- 2. Using regression sampling, we can achieve [highly accurate noise-free image synthesis](#regression-sampling-noise-free-prediction) avoiding the need for expensive diffusion sampling and average multiple images to achieve noise suppression.
+ 2. Using regression sampling, we can achieve [highly accurate noise-free image synthesis](#regression-sampling-noise-free-prediction) avoiding the need for expensive diffusion sampling and averaging multiple images to achieve noise suppression.
- 3. By averaging several diffusion images to approximate the expected value of the random diffusion sampling process in ExpA sampling we show that [diffusion and regression sampling are equivalent](#expa-sampling-simulated-signal-averages) i.e. the additional generation of fine-grained high-frequency details is non-systematic and mainly imitates acquisition noise
+ 3. By averaging several diffusion images to approximate the expected value of the random diffusion sampling process in ExpA sampling, we show that [diffusion and regression sampling are equivalent](#expa-sampling-simulated-signal-averages) i.e. the additional generation of fine-grained high-frequency details is non-systematic and mainly imitates acquisition noise